Kaku (footballer): New York Red Bulls

 On 23 December 2017, it was announced by Huracán that they had agreed a deal to transfer Kaku to New York Red Bulls of Major League Soccer for a fee of $6.25 million.
 After resolving various issues that held up the transfer, on 16 February 2018, it was announced that he had signed with New York.
 Red Bulls also sent $50,000 of General Allocation Money to Atlanta United, who owned his discovery rights.
 On 1 March 2018, Kaku made his debut for New York in a 2–0 victory over Olimpia in the CONCACAF Champions League.
 On 10 March 2018, he assisted Ben Mines on the opening goal of the match on his Red Bulls league debut in a 4–0 victory over Portland Timbers.
 On 13 March 2018, Kaku scored his first goal for New York in a 3–1 victory over Club Tijuana in the CONCACAF Champions League, helping the club advance to semifinals of the Champions League for the first time.
 On 14 April 2018, Kaku scored his first league goal for New York in a 3–1 victory over the Montreal Impact.
 On 28 April 2018, Kaku helped New York to a 3–2 victory over LA Galaxy, assisting on two goals and scoring the game winner with an 84th-minute penalty-kick goal.
-The following week, 5 May 2018, Kaku opened the scoring for New York in a 4–0 derby victory over New York City FC, he also assisted on two other goals.
+The following week, 5 May 2018, Kaku opened the scoring for New York in a 4–0 derby victory over New York City, he also assisted on two other goals.
 On 6 December 2018, Kaku was named the New York Red Bulls Newcomer of the Year for 2018 after leading the team in assists throughout the season.